-Laser Blended Vision — a treatment pioneered by London Vision Clinic, in conjunction with Carl Zeiss Meditec — can significantly reduce, or even eliminate, the need for reading glasses, bifocals or varifocals for many years.
+Laser Blended Vision — a treatment pioneered by London Vision Clinic in conjunction with Carl Zeiss Meditec — can significantly reduce, or even eliminate, the need for reading glasses, bifocals, or varifocals for many years.

 Thousands of patients have already benefited from this remarkable treatment, which London Vision Clinic have offered since 2005.

-Key advantages of using the Laser Blended Vision procedure
+The key advantages of Laser Blended Vision